Welcome Prospective Students!

 What Law School Doesn't Teach You:But You Really Need to Know by Kimm Alayne Walton, J.D.

-3. Talk with as many practicing attorneys as you can.
+3. Talk with as many current law students and practicing attorneys as you can.

 4. Consider attending a court hearing or trial in a local court.